 The event was fuelled by extraordinarily warm and humid weather throughout the summer which culminated in record-breaking rainstorms on 27 January and 1 February.

 These caused intense pluvial, fluvial and sewage flooding which affected a large number of insured properties.
-Four people died in the event and several thousands were evacuated following a rare red-alert state of emergency declaration.

 The record rainfall amounts were driven by a pronounced atmospheric river which brought moist and warm air masses to New Zealand which collided with strong easterly winds that triggered the heavy convective rainfall over the North Island.